Minuscule 124: History

 The manuscript was written in southern Calabria.
 According to biblical scholar Frederick H. A. Scrivener, "the manuscript was written in Calabria, where it belonged to a certain Leo [i.e. Leo "Hamartolos"], and was brought to Vienna probably in 1564".
 The person responsible for bringing it to Vienna was János Zsámboky (known as "Sambucus"), the imperial librarian, who brought it from Naples.
 On the reverse side of folio 188, a comment notes it once belonged to Zacharias of Taranto.

 The manuscript was added to the list of New Testament manuscripts by biblical scholar Johann Jakob Griesbach.
-It was examined by Treschow, the biblical scholars Francis Karl Alter, Birch, William Hugh Ferrar, Thomas Kingsmill Abbott, C. R. Gregory (in 1887), and Kirsopp & Silva Lake.
+It was examined by Treschow, the biblical scholars Francis Karl Alter, Birch, William Hugh Ferrar, Thomas Kingsmill Abbott, Caspar René Gregory (in 1887), and Kirsopp & Silva Lake.
 Alter used it in his edition of the Greek text of the New Testament.
 It was collated by Ferrar.
 Biblical scholar J. Rendel Harris found some affinities with the Old Syriac version.
 Alter's initial collection of the manuscript was made against another manuscript located in Vienna, however as no one at the time had access to this manuscript, Alter's collation was considered "unintelligible".
 A recollation of minuscule 124 was made by Kirsopp and Silva Lake from the original manuscript.

 The codex is located in the Austrian National Library (shelf number Theol.
 Gr.
 188) at Vienna.
 The manuscript is currently dated by the INTF to the 11th century.